wazuh/wazuh-documentation/source/user-manual/capabilities/active-response/additional-information.rst

 Increasing blocking time for repeated offenders
 -----------------------------------------------

-In cases where you need to increase the active response blocking time for repeated offenders.
-Add the following configuration in the ``/var/ossec/etc/ossec.conf`` file of the Wazuh agent:
+In cases where you need to increase the active response blocking time for :ref:`repeated offenders <repeated_offenders>`, add the following configuration in the ``/var/ossec/etc/ossec.conf`` file of the Wazuh agent:

 .. code-block:: xml